Real Estate Victoria | Sell My House in Victoria

 On signing the contract, you and the buyer will agree to a settlement date.
 Settlement is commonly 30 to 90 days after exchange but this can be varied if both parties agree.
 At settlement the buyer ‘settles’ their purchase by paying the purchase price, less their deposit.
 If you’re using a solicitor, they may meet with the buyer’s solicitor to ensure they have everything needed for the sale to proceed.

-With those steps out of the way it’s time to put your feet up and congratulate yourself on a job well done – you’ve just successfully sold your house without an agent.
-Hopefully we’ve demystified the sale process for you somewhat but if you’re still confused about anything leave us a comment below or get in touch with us at propertynow.com.au
+With those steps out of the way it’s time to put your feet up and congratulate yourself on a job well done – you’ve just successfully sold your house without hefty agent fees.

 Selling via Auction:

 If there is high demand for your property you may prefer to sell it at auction.
-Ideally you should book your Auctioneer prior to listing your property, so that the date and time can be included in any advertising.
+Ideally you should book your Auctioneer prior to listing your property, so the date and time can be included on your advertising.

 The Victorian auction rules and auction information statement must be on display at the auction for at least 30 minutes prior to the auction start time.
 Penalties apply for breaking these rules.